What is a Good Score on the GMAT?

-The first question that generally pops up into the mind of any MBA aspirant is “what is a good score on the GMAT?”.
-What sort of a score will help you get admission into the B-school of your choice?
-What is a great score that will safely get you admission into top B-schools?
+The first question that generally pops up in the mind of any MBA aspirant is “What is a good score on the GMAT?”.
+What sort of score will help me get admission into the B-school of my choice?
+What is a great score that will safely get me admission into a top B-school?

 The answer to this question is very tricky as all B-schools are different.
 Their criteria of selection vary and the way they use GMAT scores and other scores is also different.
 A high GMAT score does not in itself guarantee admission into the B-school of your choice but a low score will definitely keep you out of the race.
-Essentially, a good GMAT score is a ticket which will let you enter into the race for admission into respectable Business Schools.
+Essentially, a good GMAT score is a ticket that will let you enter into the race for admission into respectable Business Schools.

 To understand it further, let’s take a look at the percentile ranking chart.

-MEAN SCORE: 561.27
+MEAN SCORE: 568.21

-Sample Size: 761738
+Sample Size: 555174

-Standard Deviation: 119.31
+Standard Deviation: 114.73

-Data Period: 2014 – 2017
+Data Period: January 2018 – December 2020

 You will get to see Percentile ranking along with the GMAT scores in the Official Score Report.
 Your score will not change but your percentile ranking may change because rankings are recalculated every summer based on the data collected from the prior three years.
-A ranking of 80% means that you did better than the 80% of the test-takers.
+A ranking of 80% means that you did better than 80% of the test-takers.

-From the mean score of 561.27, it is evident that you will be considered better than majority of the test-takers if you score above 600 on the GMAT and if you score above 650, your probability of getting admission into a respectable B-school will increase.
+From the mean score of 568.21, it is evident that you will be considered better than the majority of the test-takers if you score above 600 on the GMAT and if you score above 650, your probability of getting admission into a respectable B-school will increase.
 But, if you are setting your eyes on the elite or top B-schools, you must get a 700+ score.
 This score would put you in the 88th percentile of all the test-takers.
 Rest depends on your application, work experience, essays, interview, and LORs.